pieterjandesmedt/vite-et-reves/content/captains-log/2020-07-03-to-hog-island-bay.md

 `From: Woburn Bay, Grenada`<br/>
 `To: Hog Island Bay, Grenada`

 [Guus](https://www.facebook.com/mycat.yemanja), a fellow Belgian and world traveller we met one night on Hog Island beach, is leaving today.
-He said: "You should take my place, it's a good one.
+He said: "You should take my anchor spot, it's a good one.
 I'm leaving at sunrise."

 We woke up exceptionally early at 7:30, drank a coffee and were on our way.
 It was a short tour around Hog Island, threading carefully through the reefs instead of going around them to sea.